Defending Violent Crime Charges

 A Class I felony with prior record Level I or II is the least serious felony penalty, with a presumptive range of four to six months in prison.
 The most serious is a Class A felony, which is punished with the death penalty or life imprisonment without parole no matter your prior record level.

-To discuss the specific penalty, you may face according to the criminal justice process, contact our violent crimes lawyers at Randall & Stump, PLLC today.
+To discuss the specific penalty, you may face according to the criminal justice process, contact our violent crimes lawyers at Randall & Stump, Criminal Defense Attorneys today.

 Fighting Restraining Orders in North Carolina